 According to the CDC, “the federal government will oversee a centralized system to order, distribute, and track COVID-19 vaccines.”
 To receive vaccines at your facility, all vaccines will be ordered through CDC.
 Then the vaccines will be distributed from CDC's centralized distributor or directly from the vaccine manufacturer.

 Most pharmacies are preparing to distribute vaccines similarly to how the annual flu vaccine is distributed.
 The vaccines will be available in hospitals, larger outpatient clinics, pharmacies, long term care facilities, doctor’s offices, Indian health services, public health clinics, mobile units and other federal entity sites.

 About the Vaccine Options

-As of this time, a vaccine from Pfizer has been approved by the FDA for distribution, with one other vaccine from Moderna also looking promising and should potentially be approved soon.
+As of this time, vaccines from Pfizer and Moderna have been approved by the FDA for distribution.
 Both had great results in the clinical trials with over 94% efficacy.
-The US now joins the UK and Canada with approving and beginning distribution of the Pfizer COVID-19 vaccine.
+The US now joins the UK and Canada with approving and beginning distribution of these vaccines COVID-19 vaccine.